About Your Raleigh / Durham Dog Trainers

 Off Leash K9 Training Raleigh / Durham has expanded!
 Diana Hauser and Alisa Woodruff are the owners and head trainers for Off Leash K9 Raleigh / Durham .
 Our style of training encompasses the core beliefs and philosophy of consistency, fairness, and crystal clear communication that will turn your dog into a well behaved member of society in any situation.

 Diana Hauser is a graduate of North Carolina State University with dual degrees in Computer Engineering and Electrical Engineering.
 She has always loved dogs and started working with rescued German Shepherds in 2005.
 In 2010 she co-founded Southeast German Shepherd Rescue.
-She still remains on the board and has personally worked with hundreds of rescue dogs ranging from fearful to insecure to reactive.
+Her newest addition is a Samoyed, Jojo, who she shows in conformation, takes hiking, and competes in a variety of activities such as barn hunt, fast cat, and therapy.

 Alisa Woodruff is a graduate of Arizona State University with a degree in Business Management and a minor in Communications.
 Most of her professional background revolves around marketing.
 Alisa has always loved dogs and started working with rescued German Shepherds in 2006.
 In 2010, she helped co-found Southeast German Shepherd Rescue and remains on the board of the organization.
 Over the years she has worked with behavioral and medical cases of all types from high energy dogs to reactive dogs, to fearful dogs.